 OSTA is responsible for delivering safe, efficient and effective transportation services for the students of the Ottawa Catholic School Board (OCSB) and the Ottawa-Carleton District School Board (OCDSB).
-OSTA’s decision whether to cancel services or not weighs the degree of risk based on each weather event and its effect on our environment and potential for accidents.
+OSTA’s decision on whether to cancel services or not weighs the degree of risk based on each weather event and its effect on our environment and potential for accidents.
 Student safety is always our priority.

 The Ottawa Region is nestled in a valley, creating unique weather patterns.
 For example, one region could be in the midst of a winter storm, and Ottawa could be in the sunshine.
 We base our decisions on the most up-to-date information we have for the area OSTA serves.